open-policy-agent/opa-idea-plugin/docs/user/features/create_rego_file.md

 # Create rego file
 ## Description
-This action allow to create a new `rego file` from a template.
+This action allows creation of a new `rego file` from a template.

 ## Trigger the action
 In the project tree: right click -> `New` -> `Rego File`.